asshah4/asshah4.github.io/about.md

 title: About me
 ---

-> Howdy!
-This is the start of an online display of a growing collection of work, articles, research, etc.

 ## Me

 My name is Anish Shah, a resident physician with an interest in programming, biostatistics, epidemiology, and cardiology.
-I'm an avid rock-climber, enjoy playing the piano, and love hanging out with my dog.
+I'm enjoy mountains, rock-climbing, playing the piano, and love hanging out with my dog.

 ## Setup